mixxxdj/manual/source/chapters/appendix.rst

 ========================================  ================================

 .. hint:: The :kbd:`Ctrl` key on Windows & Linux is equivalent to the
-          :kbd:`Command` key on Mac OS X. The :kbd:`Alt` key on Windows & Linux is equivalent to the :kbd:`Option` key on Mac OS X. Application shortcuts are not customizable.
+          :kbd:`Command` key on macOS.
+The :kbd:`Alt` key on Windows & Linux is equivalent to the :kbd:`Option` key on macOS.
+Application shortcuts are not customizable.

 .. note:: The Developer menu is available if Mixxx is started using the